HeXavi8/Mathematical-Modeling/README.md

 ## Some problems and papers.
 * [The Problems of MCM-ICM in 2021](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/2021_MCM-ICM_Problems)
 * [The Outstanding Papers of MCM-ICM in 2019 and 2020](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/Outstanding_Papers_of_MCM-ICM)

-## Our papers.
-We were luckly designated as the Meritorious Winner in 2021 MCM-ICM.
-Here are our paper and codes * [Paper](https://github.com/HeXavi8/Mathematical-Modeling/tree/main/Our_paper)

 ## Some commonly used algorithms and models.
 ### Evaluation models